Gerald Vernon-Jackson

-Robert Gerald van Cortlandt Vernon-Jackson CBE (born 10 January 1962) is a Liberal Democrat politician in Portsmouth, England, and is currently serving as Lord Mayor of Portsmouth.
-He was the leader of Portsmouth City Council between 2018 and 2023, and 2004–2014, and has served as a councillor for Milton Ward since 2003.
+Robert Gerald van Cortlandt Vernon-Jackson CBE (born 10 January 1962) is a Liberal Democrat politician in Portsmouth, England.
+He was the leader of Portsmouth City Council between 2004–2014 and 2018–2023, Lord Mayor of Portsmouth for the 2025-26 municipal year, and has served as a councillor for Milton Ward since 2003.

 Personal life

 Vernon-Jackson was born in Hampshire, England.
 He is the son of Jean Vernon-Jackson MBE, former Chairman of Hampshire County Council and New Forest District Council, and a graduate of the University of Liverpool and University of Southampton with a bachelor's degree in History and a Master's in Social Care, respectively.